 Banks offer more affordable credit lines than online providers, but when used for high-ROI opportunities, online LOCs can also be a great option.

-In general only the best borrowers with the most established small businesses will be able to get business line from a traditional lender like a bank.
+In general, only the best borrowers with the most established small businesses will be able to get a business line from a traditional lender like a bank.
 The faster, more readily available lines of credit are issued by a growing number of online lenders.
 Here’s a look at which choice might be best for you.

 Business Line of Credit Requirements: Traditional Banks vs Online Lenders

 |Traditional Banks||Online Lenders|

 |Credit Score||680+ (Check yours for free here)||600+ (Check yours for free here)|